muvis-tomography/XRH-processing-toolbox/README.md

 The XRH facility is open to national and international clients through various accessing options.

-** Note: This toolbox is intended to be used with XRH data and requires basic knowledge of Fiji/ImageJ.
-It is recommended to refer to the documentation and user manual for detailed instructions on using the toolbox and its scripts.

 == Features include

-* Automatic generation of videos from single and thick slice stacks
+- Automatic generation of videos from single and thick slice stacks
-* Suppression of line- artefacts in XRH images
+- Suppression of line- artefacts in XRH images
-* Automatic concatenation and intensity equalisation, when stitching of multiple XRH volumes is required
+- Automatic concatenation and intensity equalisation, when stitching of multiple XRH volumes is required
-* Image quality and contrast boosting using at "thick-slice-roll" method [ Experimental! ]
+- Image quality and contrast boosting using at "thick-slice-roll" method [ Experimental! ]
-* Equalisation of variable background intensities between consequent slices within a XRH image stack
+- Equalisation of variable background intensities between consequent slices within a XRH image stack
-* Thick slice stack generation
+- Thick slice stack generation
-* Bicubic stack resizing
+- Bicubic stack resizing
-* Enhancement script of XRH images
+- Enhancement script of XRH images
-* Relevant on histology-relevant planes
+- Relevant on histology-relevant planes
-* and more
+- and more

 == Usage

-* Download the XRH Processing Toolbox.
+- Download the XRH Processing Toolbox.
-* Open ImageJ and go to "Plugins" > "Macros" > "Run" to run the desired script on your XRH data.
+- Open ImageJ and go to "Plugins" > "Macros" > "Run" to run the desired script on your XRH data.
-* Follow the prompts and options provided by the script to process your XRH data.
+- Follow the prompts and options provided by the script to process your XRH data.

+A summary of the functionality of options for each macro is given in USAGE.md

 == Licence
 This toolbox is released under the Apache v2.0 licence, allowing users to freely use, modify, and distribute the scripts.